 The researchers are calling on city planning authorities to invest more in infrastructure to reduce congestion in bicycle lanes, one factor which could possibly be related to the lack of progress in preventing head injuries involving adult bicyclists.
 Immediate medical interventions for people who suffer from a bicycle accident are also important in order to mitigate the risk of long-term damage after a brain injury.
 A traumatic brain injury, for instance, can cause long term-effects like loss of memory, difficulties in concentration, disruptions in cognitive thinking, and other effects that could permanently alter the person’s ability to lead a normal life.

-If you or a loved one has been injured in a bicycle accident, talk to an Atlanta bicycle accident attorney at the Katz Law Firm, and determine your legal options to a claim for damages.
+If you or a loved one has been injured in a bicycle accident, talk to an Atlanta bicycle accident attorney at the Katz Personal Injury Lawyers, and determine your legal options to a claim for damages.
 You might be eligible for compensation that covers your medical expenses, and lost wages as a result of your injuries, lost earning capacity in the future and other types of damages.
 Talk to a lawyer at our firm, and discuss your case.
 Initial consultations are free.